Rdelux/CarND-Path-Planning-Project/README.md

 ### Path Planner Implementation

 The code model for generating paths that satisfy the listed goals is described in detail in this report.
 This project uses the Term 3 Simulator to provide visualization of the vehicle opeation, as well as feeding data to the C++ path planning code for path generation.
 The focus of this project is to generate a path that the vehicle can follow while satisfying the given goals.
+The control aspect of autonomous vehicle operation is assumed to be handled by the simulator and it will not be addressed in this project.
+It is also assumed that other vehicles in the simulator will obey the traffic laws and will not drive in a dangerous manner to cause accident.

 ### General Motion

+The vehicle in the simulator will move from one path point to the next one every 20 ms.  Therefore, in order to move the vehicle on the road, a series of x,y pair path points need to be created, and these path points will form the trajectory of the vehicle.
+Velocity of the vehicle will be controlled by the spacing between these path points.
+The goal is to achieve 50 MPH without passing this limit in all situation while maximizing the speed.
+Localization information is provided by the simulator and they are loaded into main.cpp from line 231 to 236.
+Both 2D cartesian coordinates and Frenet coordinates are given to describe the state of the vehicle.
+Since it is required that the acceleration and jerk does not exceed the prescribed limit, the starting velocity of the vehicle is set to 0 (main.cpp, line 210), and the linear acceleration of the vehicle is set to 0.224 m/s^2 (main.cpp, line 470 to 473), which was found to be acceptable for the requirements.
+Angular acceleration and jerk is controlled by the linear acceleration and the how the trajectory is created.
+These will be discussed in the following sections.

 ### Complex Path on Highway

 ### Sensor Fusion and Lane Changing

-### Assumptions